 As the cases eventually declined in San Francisco, the mask ordinance was rescinded.
 But by the end of February 1919, the city's cases of influenza had doubled from its November count of 1,857 to 3,213.
 By the time the pandemic was over, an estimated 45,000 San Franciscans contracted the flu and 3,500 died of it.

 The effectiveness of sometimes draconian-seeming public health measures was as much of a debate in 1918 and 1919 as it is today.
 Then, as now, officials end up weighing the health of the public against things like personal liberty and economic stability.

 But 1918 and 1919 can inform us.
 They do inform those who study the history of pandemics.

 "There's very good research done by historians at the University of Michigan and people at the [Centers for Disease Control and Prevention] who have done a close analysis of different cities," Bristow says.
 "It's very clear that those cities that closed early and had a robust and intensive closure in place, and kept it on the longest, had the lowest death rate.

 "It's clear that acting with great caution makes the most sense."

-Whether officials today heed that lesson, and whether a restless public does so, may go a long way into determining how deadly the coronavirus of 2020 is.
+Whether officials today heed that lesson, and whether a restless public does so, may go a long way into determining how deadly the coronavirus of 2021 is, vaccines and all.